Davis High School (Utah): Theatre

-In 2023 Davis High School was awarded the Best of State Award for Theatrical Instruction in the State of Utah.
+In 2023 Davis High School was awarded the Best of State Award for Theatrical Instruction in the State of Utah from the Best of State awards organization.
 Quote from best of State program: “Davis High Theatre is the premier High School Theatre program in the state of Utah.
 Led by teacher and director, Michael Wright, a lifelong performer and a member of the Screen Actors Guild (SAG), the program has reached a new level.”

 Athletics

 Davis has won the second highest number of Utah high school athletic championships (94) in the state of Utah.
 In football, Davis has the most victories in state history (590+), has won 8 state titles, and celebrated 100 years of competition in 2015.
 In boys' basketball, Davis has also won 8 state titles—the first being in 1920.

 The Darts participate in class 6A, the highest classification of high school athletics in the state.
 The 2017–18 boys' golf team was the first team to win a 6A state title in any sport when 6A was introduced in the state in 2017.
 Davis won the state 5A football championship in 2004 and the boys 5A state basketball championship in 2002 led by Utah Mr. Basketball Brody Van Brocklin.
 Most recently, they won the 2024-25 basketball state championship.

 Boys' track and field has won 20 state championship titles since 1941—the most in the state.
 Girls' track and field has 11 state championship titles.
 Numerous track and field athletes hold individual state records.

 Boys' and girls' cross country, golf, and soccer teams have won multiple state titles.
 Girls' soccer has repeatedly been nationally ranked in the top 10 by USA Today and MaxPreps.
 The drill team, known as the Davis High D'ettes, won three consecutive state championships from 1990–1992.
 In club sports, Davis won back-to-back state hockey championships in 2001 and 2002.

 Davis has been the recipient of the Deseret News All-Sports Award for the 2004–2005, 2009–2010, 2011–2012, and 2014–2015 school years.

 In 2025, Davis won the 6A State Championship for varsity basketball against Herriman High School.